I'd like to improve the quality of my unstructured data, what products exist which will allow me to do this?

 • Usability: onboarding time and day-to-day friction

-• Ecosystem fit: integrations and extensibility for typical stacks
+• Ecosystem fit: integrations and extensibility for common enterprise stacks

 • Differentiation: what it does meaningfully better than close alternatives